What's new?

 AI assistants are only as good as what they know.
 Without access to the latest documentation, they can give outdated advice, miss important details, or confidently suggest things that are no longer accurate.

-Model Context Protocol (MCP) is an open standard that lets AI assistants query live external sources during a conversation, rather than relying entirely on what they learned during training.
-With the Paddle Docs MCP server installed, your AI assistant retrieves current Paddle content in real time whenever it needs to respond to a Paddle-related question.
+With the Paddle docs MCP server installed, your AI assistant retrieves current Paddle content in real time whenever it needs to respond to a Paddle-related question.
 Answers are grounded in current documentation rather than whatever was indexed at training time.

-The biggest gains are in AI-powered IDEs, like Cursor, VS Code, or Claude Code, where your assistant already has context about your codebase.
-You can ask it to write a webhook handler, explain what a transaction status means in the context of your provisioning logic, or review your subscription management functionality against the latest API spec - and it'll draw on both your code and live Paddle content to respond.
+The biggest gains are in AI-powered IDEs like Cursor, VS Code, and Claude Code, where your assistant already has context about your codebase.
+You can ask it to write a webhook handler, explain what a transaction status means in the context of your provisioning logic, or review your subscription management functionality against the latest API spec — and it'll draw on both your code and live Paddle content to respond.

 You only need to install it once per AI tool.
 The server runs in the background and performs searches automatically with no extra instruction required.
 Most clients show a visible indicator when a search is in progress.
-If you notice the assistant falling back on training data, you can explicitly prompt it to check the current Paddle documentation.

 On first use, you may be asked to authenticate with Kapa.ai using your Google account.
 This confirms the request is legitimate and keeps the service reliable for everyone.

-The Paddle Docs MCP server is available now.
+The Paddle docs MCP server is available now.